Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

 Formed in 1886, Westinghouse Electric Company is a service provider to nearly every corner of the nuclear power industry.
 Westinghouse is a subsidiary of Toshiba Nuclear Energy Holdings Inc. with more than 14,000 employees and is headquartered in Monroeville, PA with operations worldwide.
 Westinghouse has significant experience designing and building nuclear reactors.
 Currently, 48 of the 104 operating nuclear reactors in the United States have been designed and built by Westinghouse[35] with another 14 proposed reactors under consideration.[36]

-Westinghouse announced plans in February 2011 to commercialize its 200 MWe small modular reactor by 2021.[37]
-The design is largely based off Westinghouse’s AP1000 reactor design which was approved by the Nuclear Regulatory Commission (NRC) in December 2011.[38]
-Westinghouse’s SMR design is proposed to be 89 feet tall by 39 feet wide,[39] have a refueling period of two years, and a lifespan of 60 years.[40]
-In addition to power generation for public utilities, Westinghouse envisions its SMRs to supply on-site power for coal-to-liquid operations, as well as tar sands and oil shale development operations.[41]
-Most recently, Westinghouse altered its reactor design to increase generation capacity to 225 MWe.[42]
-Westinghouse aims to submit its design certification application in 2014.[43]
+Westinghouse announced plans in February 2011 to commercialize its 225 MWe small modular reactor by 2021.
+The design is largely based off Westinghouse’s AP1000 reactor design which was approved by the Nuclear Regulatory Commission in December 2011.
+Westinghouse’s SMR design is proposed to be 89 feet tall by 39 feet wide, have a refueling period of two years, and a lifespan of 60 years.
+In addition to power generation for public utilities, Westinghouse envisions its SMRs to supply on-site power for coal-to-liquid operations, as well as tar sands and oil shale development operations.
+Prior to current plans, Westinghouse had initially planned develop a 200 MWe reactor design.
+Westinghouse aims to submit its design certification application in September 2013.

-Westinghouse intends to build its first SMR in partnership with public service utility Ameren Missouri, at Ameren’s Calaway site.[44]
-Westinghouse’s plans are also backed by the “NexStart SMR Alliance”—a coalition of more than a dozen public utility suppliers.[45]
+Westinghouse intends to build its first SMR in partnership with public service utility Ameren Missouri, at Ameren’s Callaway Energy Center.
+Westinghouse’s plans are also backed by Burns & McDonnell, General Dynamics Electric Boat, and the “NexStart SMR Alliance”—a coalition of more than a dozen public utility suppliers.

 Appendix 2: Legislation